 How To Create Contract Legal Relations

-Contracts contain legal provisions which is very pertinent both parties define clearly for better understanding.
+Contracts contain legal provisions that are very pertinent both parties define clearly for better understanding.
 Depending on the complexity of a contract with the help of independent counsel you can negotiate more agreeable terms that will better allocate risks, diminish the likelihood of litigation, and equally spread financial burdens.

-The purpose of this article is to look at the various important provisions that will affect civil engineering construction process necessitating that both parties have an understanding prior to signing the contract documents.
+The purpose of this article is to look at the various important provisions that will affect the civil engineering construction process necessitating that both parties have an understanding before signing the contract documents.
 Some of these high points are:

 1.Scope of work:

-In project management, scope is described as ‘The totality of outputs, outcomes and benefits and the work requikred to produce them.
+In project management, a scope is described as ‘The totality of outputs, outcomes and benefits and the work required to produce them.
 It provides the parties with a clear description of the work that is to be performed.

-Usually problems arising from noncompliance with the scope provisions of the work on the part of either of the parties in the contract will lead to resolution by litigation.
-This could lead to unnecessary delay of the completion of the project due to court engagements.
+Usually, problems arising from non-compliance with the scope provisions of the work on the part of either of the parties in the contract will lead to resolution by litigation.
+This could lead to unnecessary delays in the completion of the project due to court engagements.
 Therefore, necessary steps should be taken in the planning stage to ensure such possibilities don’t arise.
-This could be done by specifying details about apportionment of risk between parties, quality assurance by the contracting firm, defining dispute resolution methods that would be adopted in event of any disputes.
+This could be done by specifying details about the apportionment of risk between parties, quality assurance by the contracting firm, defining dispute resolution methods that would be adopted in event of any disputes.

 2. Funding provision:

-All construction services necessary for the completion of a specific project are usually analyzed down to constituent work packages with cost schedules attached with them.
-A group of these work packages make up a milestone.
-Since this provision assigns a line item value for each of the identified items of work, the contractor will periodically certify what amount of work has been completed in accordance with this provision.
+All construction services necessary for the completion of a specific project are usually analyzed down to constituent work packages with cost schedules attached to them.
+A group of these work packages makes up a milestone.
+Since this provision assigns a line item value for each of the identified items of work, the contractor will periodically certify what amount of work has been completed under this provision.
 It’s by this certification, that the completed milestone is paid for so that the work can progress.
 This certificate shall contain but not limited to: